Return to Government Documents and Information Home

 Some useful resources specific to the Legislative Branch are:

-Biographical Directory of the United States Congress 1774-2005: The continental Congress, September 5, 1774, to October 21, 1788, and the Congress of the United States, from the First through the One Hundred Eighth Congresses, March 4, 1789, to January 3, 2005, Inclusive.
+Biographical Directory of the United States Congress 1774-2005: The Continental Congress, September 5, 1774, to October 21, 1788, and the Congress of the United States, from the First through the One Hundred Eighth Congresses, March 4, 1789, to January 3, 2005, Inclusive.
 United States.
 Congress.
 Washington, D.C.: U.S. Government Printing Office, 2005.
 Biographical information on United States Congresses 1774- .
 Arranged by congressional session, etc.

 CONGRESS.GOV.
 (Library of Congress) Full text of congressional publications including bills, resolutions, bill summaries, etc. via the Library of Congress.
 Coverage from the 101st(1989) through current Congress for bills, resolutions, or roll call votes of the House or Senate.
 Legislation can be browsed by sponsor, and Public Law searched by law number from the 93rd (1973) through the current Congress.
 It is possible to search full text of bills across multiple congresses from the 101st on.

 Congressional Committee Prints.
-(U.S. Government Publishing Office) Publications issued by congressional committees that include topics related to their legislative or research activities, as well as other matters such as memorial tributes from the 102nd Congress (1991-92) to the current Congress.
+(GovInfo) Publications issued by congressional committees that include topics related to their legislative or research activities, as well as other matters such as memorial tributes from the 102nd Congress (1991-92) to the current Congress.
 Some basic categories are: draft reports and bills, directories, statistical materials, investigative reports, historical reports, situational studies, confidential staff reports, hearings, and legislative analyses.
 Although the committee prints do not have a consistent numbering system or publication history, they are arranged by House, Joint or Senate committee and then by committee, etc.

 Office of the Clerk of the U.S. House of Representatives.
 Provides information about committee membership and members, legislative activities, lobbying disclosure documents, etc.